numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 combination of "equivalent" casting and the "view" flag.

-(For more information on the ``resolve_descriptors`` signature see the :ref:`nep42_C-API` section below.)
+(For more information on the ``resolve_descriptors`` signature see the :ref:`nep42_C-API` section below and NEP 43.)

 **Casting between instances of the same DType**

+To keep down the number of casting steps, CastingImpl must be capable of any conversion between all instances of this DType.

 In general the DType implementer must include ``CastingImpl[DType, DType]`` unless there is only a singleton instance.
-To keep down the number of casting steps, it must be capable of any conversion between all instances of this DType.

 **General multistep casting**

-In general we could implement certain casts, such as ``int8`` to ``int24``, even if the user provides only an ``int16 -> int24`` cast.
+We could implement certain casts, such as ``int8`` to ``int24``, even if the user provides only an ``int16 -> int24`` cast.
 This proposal does not provide that, but future work might find such casts dynamically, or at least allow ``resolve_descriptors`` to return arbitrary ``dtypes``.

 If ``CastingImpl[Int8, Int24].resolve_descriptors((int8, int24))`` returns
 ``(int16, int24)``, the actual casting process could be extended to include the ``int8 -> int16`` cast.
-This adds an additional step to the casting process.
+This adds a step.

 **Alternatives:**

+- Our design objectives are:
+  -  Minimize the number of DType methods and avoid code duplication.
+  -  Mirror the implementation of universal functions.

 - The decision to use only the DType classes in the first step of finding the correct ``CastingImpl`` means that the default implementation of